elianecpinheiro/MultiDimensionalArrayProduct/README.md

 # Multidimensional arrays product

-A product of multidimensional arrays defined in ``Multidimensional arrays product.pdf''.
+A product of multidimensional arrays defined in "Multidimensional arrays product.pdf".